 Step Two: Mix Together Dries

-Whisk together flours, salt, cinnamon, and baking soda.
+Whisk together flour, salt, cinnamon, and baking soda.
 Set aside.

 Step Three: Cream Butter and Sugar